Kesteven and Grantham Girls' School: History

 KGGS was founded in 1910 by H Gladys Williams.
 Before its establishment Kesteven Local Education Authority had founded the Grantham Institute, which accepted girls.
 A decision to found a new county grammar school for girls was made by a joint committee of county, borough and town councils.
 After the Board of Education recognised Grantham Institute as a secondary grammar school, and the girls' aspect within it, they appointed a principal mistress for the Institute, who would become the headmistress of a 1910 newly built school called Kesteven and Grantham Girls' Grammar School.

-The former prime minister Margaret Thatcher had been a pupil at the school between 1936 and 1943, head girl in her final year.
+The former prime minister Margaret Thatcher was a pupil at the school between 1936 and 1943, head girl in her final year.

 Second World War and evacuation

 Girls from Camden School for Girls arrived on Thursday 19 October 1939.
 The girls had spent the previous few weeks resident in Uppingham in Rutland.
 The headteacher of the Camden school was Olive Wright.
 450 girls were expected, but only 352 arrived.
 Girls from Grantham were in the classrooms in the mornings and Camden girls were in the afternoon.
-Camden had their first prize day on Friday 12 April 1940 at the Congregational methodist church.

 Camden girls were resident at Stonebridge House, which became the police station.
 The music teacher Grace Williams, a Welsh composer, arrived with the Camden school, and composed pieces whilst at Grantham.
 Zoologist Hilda Mabel Canter, later employed by the Freshwater Biological Association and associated with the British Phycological Society, was evacuated with the school.

 Thirty-two Camden girls were confirmed at St Wulfram's Church, Grantham on Saturday 16 March 1940 by the bishop of Lincoln, Nugent Hicks.
+The Camden school had their own Girl Guide unit in Grantham.

 On Friday 28 June 1940, two 17-year-old Camden girls, Margaret McMillan and Marjorie Catch, had their play A Man's World broadcast as part of Theatreland on the BBC Home Service and the BBC Forces Programme, introduced by Raymond Glendenning; it featured Celia Johnson and Owen Nares.
-Another Camden speech day took place at the Congregational methodist church on Wednesday 6 November 1940, with an address by the Bishop of Lincoln.
-The Camden school moved back to Uppingham in March 1941, having stayed in Grantham for five terms.
+The Camden girls left in March 1941 to go to Stamford High School, Lincolnshire for seven terms until summer 1943.